Bill Ashton developed the StopJetLag system in collaboration with one of chronobiology's preeminent scientists, Dr. Charles Ehret.

 Dr. Charles Ehret - Argonne National Laboratory, Division of Biological and Medical Research 1948 to 1988 when he retired; Director of Circadian Rhythms and Neurobiological Chronobiology

 "Dealing with jet lag is a complex problem.
 I tried for many years to come up with rules of thumb for dealing with jet lag by incorporating each and every one of the scientifically proven body clock re-setters (zeitgebers) and finally realized that every trip needs to be individually analyzed for sleep deprivation (an impossible task by hand given the unlimited number of possible flight itineraries).
-That's when StopJetLag founder, Bill Ashton, and I needed to write an sophisticated computer program to make such knowledge available to all travelers,"
+That's when StopJetLag founder, Bill Ashton, and I needed to write a sophisticated computer program to make such knowledge available to all travelers,"

 commented well-respected sleep expert, Dr.Charles Ehret.